Persian metres: Metrical patterns

 From a metrical point of view, classical Persian poetry can be divided into three main types.

 Masnavi

 The first type is poems in rhyming couplets, known as masnavi (plural masnavīyāt).
 These are almost always written in one of seven different metres consisting of 11 (or in one case of 10) syllables, and each couplet has its own separate rhyme.
 The 11-syllable tradition may go back to pre-Islamic times, since 11-syllable poetry seems to have been common at that time.

-Some of the poems written in the masnavi form are very long, of up to 50,000 couplets.
+Some of the poems written in the masnavi form are very long, up to 50,000 couplets.
 The most commonly used metres are the following (Elwell-Sutton's code follows each metre):